-Equalize Capital, LLC (the "Adviser"), the Fund's investment adviser, has contractually agreed to waive or reduce its management fees and/or reimburse expenses of the Fund to ensure that total expenses (excluding interest, leverage interest (i.e. any expense incurred in connection with borrowings made by the Fund), taxes, brokerage commissions, acquired fund fees and expenses and extraordinary expenses (collectively, "Excluded Expenses") and including organizational and offering costs) do not exceed 2.25% of the Fund's average net assets until at least October 31, 2023.
-The Adviser may be reimbursed these waived fees and expenses under certain circumstances.
+The Adviser has contractually agreed to waive or reduce its management fees and/or reimburse expenses of the Fund to ensure that total expenses (excluding interest, leverage interest (i.e. any expense incurred in connection with borrowings made by the Fund), taxes, brokerage commissions, acquired fund fees and expenses and extraordinary expenses (collectively, "Excluded Expenses") and including organizational and offering costs) do not exceed 2.25% of the Fund's average net assets until at least October 31, 2024.